MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/security-privacy.md

 The following general changes have been made to Security and Privacy in iOS 10:

 - The Common Data Security Architecture (CDSA) API has been deprecated and should be replaced with the SecKey API to generate asymmetric keys.
-- The new `NSAllowsArbitraryLoadsInWebContent` key can be add to the an app's **Info.plist** file and will allow web pages to load correctly while Apple Transport Security (ATS) protection is still enabled for the rest of the app.
+- The new `NSAllowsArbitraryLoadsInWebContent` key can be added to the an app's **Info.plist** file and will allow web pages to load correctly while Apple Transport Security (ATS) protection is still enabled for the rest of the app.
 For more information, please see our [App Transport Security](~/ios/app-fundamentals/ats.md) documentation.
 - Because the new Clipboard in iOS 10 and macOS Sierra allows the user to copy and paste between devices, the API has been expanded to allow a clipboard to be limited to a specific device and be timestamped to be cleared automatically at a given point.
 Additionally, named pasteboards are no longer persisted and should be replaced with the shared pasteboard containers.
 - For all SSL/TLS connections, the RC4 symmetric cipher is now disabled by default.
 Additionally, the Secure Transport API no longer supports SSLv3 and it is recommended that the developer stop using SHA-1 and 3DES cryptography as soon as possible.